CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 #### Await the Advent of Allies
  Read "is wounded" as "becomes wounded."

  "Playing a resource at the site" means playing a resource that taps the site or a resource that requires the site.

 #### Aware of Their Ways
  Consider sites to be unique cards for the play of this card.

 ### -= BBB =-

 #### Baduila
  Read "If Baduila is discarded" as "If you choose to discard Baduila."

 #### Bad Company
  Does not allow you to start with a character that says he cannot be in the starting company.

 #### Bade to Rule
- Bade to Rule may only be played if you are playing an actual Ringwraith deck, not a
-Fallen-wizard or Balrog deck.
+ Bade to Rule may only be played if you are playing an actual Ringwraith deck, not a Fallen-wizard or Balrog deck.

 #### The Balance of Things
  The Balance of Things may be revealed as an on-guard card so long as at least one character in the company during whose site phase The Balance of Things is revealed carries at least one corruption source.

 #### The Balrog
  Makes a company overt.

 #### Balrog of Moria
  You cannot get the MP from a Balrog of Moria that you played.

 #### Bane of the Ithil-stone
  Bane of the Ithil-stone will only cancel effects outside of normal play as outlined in the rules.

  If a card has multiple effects, Bane of the Ithil-stone will only cancel those effects that concern searching through decks and discard piles.

  See also Rulings by Term, Card Effect Limitations.

 #### Beater and Biter
  Beater and Biter increases the bonus the weapon gives, so maximums on the weapon still apply.

 #### Bill the Pony
  Card Erratum: The body should be 10, not 6.

  Bill the Pony's special ability may not be used at an Under-deeps site.

  Replacing the site card is considered movement, without a movement/hazard phase.

  For a Fallen-wizard the nearest Haven is the site listed as the nearest Haven on the hero version of the site you are currently at.

 #### Blackbole
- May tap to give +1 prowess to another character facing an automatic- attack, or hazard keyed to his site.
+ May tap to give +1 prowess to another character facing an automatic-attack, or hazard keyed to his site.

  Blackbole may attack in company vs. company combat, but he may not defend.

 #### The Black Enemy's Wrath
  See Rulings by Term, Card Effect Limitations.

 #### Black Rain
  A Fallen-wizard may use this to play a hero ring item, but a Ringwraith player could not.

 #### Book of Mazarbul
- Card Erratum: Replace "tap the bearer during the organization phase" with "tap Book of
-Mazarbul during your organization phase."
+ Card Erratum: Replace "tap the bearer during the organization phase" with "tap Book of Mazarbul during your organization phase."

 #### Bridge
  Reset to hand size before moving to the second site.